 QA11 - How do I update my USB license key with a perpetual license for the SonarTRX PlusPack?
 (PlusPack is available from version 10.13 and newer) You first need to use HASP RUS (Remote Update System) to collect your current licensing information from your USB license key.
 HASP RUS will save the information to a "client to vendor file" (with the extension "*.C2V").
 When the USB key is plugged in, HASP RUS should give you option to select between the HASP HL and the HASP SL key.
 Make sure you select the "HASP HL (...)" key, since that is the USB key.
 Having done that, you send that file to email@example.com and make reference to PlusPack.
 In return, you will receive a "vendor to client file" (with the extension "*.V2C").
 The V2C file contains the license information for the PlusPack, and you would use HASP RUS again to apply that license to your USB license key.
 To start HASP RUS, use the Windows Start Menu: Start -> All Programs -> SonarTRX... -> HASP Licensing -> Remote Update System (RUS).

-The program to download is (as of May 6, 2020) described as: "Sentinel HASP/LDK - Windows GUI Run-time Installer 7.103".
+The program to download is (as of August 4, 2020) described as: "Sentinel HASP/LDK Windows GUI Run-time Installer 8.11", on page 2 of their "Runtime Packages" list.
 The download is a zip file containing HASPUserSetup.exe and a Readme.html file.
 It is important to follow the installation instructions, including removal of any USB license keys prior to installation and also (now optionally) to stop the Windows service called "Sentinel LDK License Manager" or "Sentinel Local License Manager".
 The service can be stopped from the Windows Services applet.